A Reference Architecture for Designing Foundation Model based Systems: Reference architecture

 There are several patterns for using FMs, including the \textbf{external FMs}, \textbf{fine-tuned FMs}, \textbf{sovereign FMs}, \textbf{chain of FMs} and \textbf{ultra-large FMs}.
 Due to the rapidly growing capabilities of FMs, there are issues with the moving boundary and interface evolution in architecture design.
 Most of the components in the system layer, operation layer, and supply chain layer will eventually be absorbed by FMs.
 In some cases, absorption is not done component by component, but rather by splitting a component in the middle.
-To address these issues, two classic patterns can be applied to ensure adaptability and modifiability: \textbf{microkernel} pattern~\cite{bachmann2007modifiability} and \textbf{adapter} pattern (also known as \textbf{wrapper}). {\textbf{Microkernel}} pattern can help place smaller responsibilities in distinct component so that changes can be isolated to specific components, which could be absorbed by the FM overtime.
+To address these issues, two classic patterns can be applied to ensure adaptability and modifiability: \textbf{microkernel} pattern~\cite{bachmann2007modifiability} and \textbf{adapter} pattern (also known as \textbf{wrapper}). \textbf{Microkernel} pattern can help place smaller responsibilities in distinct component so that changes can be isolated to specific components, which could be absorbed by the FM overtime.
 When a component is absorbed by an FM, the component's original connector used to communicate with other components may need to be converted into a certain format of interface (such as a text interface for LLMs) through the use of an \textbf{adapter} pattern.

-{With autonomous agents, users only need to provide a high-level goal, rather than providing explicit step-by-step instructions.
+Autonomous agents can take a proactive, autonomous role to pursue users' goals.
 These agents derive their autonomy from the capabilities of FMs, enabling them to break down the given goal into a set of manageable tasks and orchestrate task execution to fulfill the goal.
-The agents can be categorised into two types of roles}: {agent-as-a-coordinator and agent-as-a-worker.
-Agents in the coordinator role primarily formulate high-level strategies and orchestrate the execution of tasks by delegating task execution responsibilities to an \textbf{agent team} in the worker role.
+The agents can be categorised into two types of roles: agent-as-a-coordinator and agent-as-a-worker.
+Agents in the coordinator role primarily formulate high-level strategies and orchestrate the execution of tasks by delegating task execution responsibilities to \textbf{multi-agents} in the worker role.
 These agents in the worker role need to generate strategies and execute specific tasks in line with those strategies.
-To complete these tasks, agents in the worker role may need to cooperate or compete with other agents, or call external tools or non-agent AI/non-AI systems.}
+To complete these tasks, agents in the worker role may need to cooperate or compete with other agents, or call external tools or non-agent AI/non-AI systems.

 To prevent harmful dual-use of AI systems, developers should impose restrictions on their usage and prevent users from getting round of restrictions through unauthorised reverse engineering or modification of the system design.
 One way to do this is by implementing \textbf{governance via APIs} pattern, which involves providing AI services on cloud platforms and managing interactions through API controls (such as GPT4), rather than allowing AI systems to run locally with unrestricted access.